leo-editor/leo-editor/leo/doc/demo.md

 **demo.widgets**: A list of references to allocated widgets.

 Standard graphics classes add their elements to this list automatically.

-## Images

-**demo.caption(s, pane)** Creates a caption with text s in the indicated pane.

-A **caption** is a text area that overlays part of Leo's screen.
-By default, captions have a distinctive yellow background.
-The appearance of captions can be changed using Qt stylesheets.
-See below.

-**demo.image(pane,fn,center=None,height=None,width=None)**: Overlays an image in a pane.

-- `pane`: Valid values are 'body', 'log' or 'tree'.
-- `fn`: The path to the image file, relative to the leo/Icons directory for relative paths.
-- `height`: Scales the image so it has the given height.
-- `width`: Scales the image i so it has the given width.
-- `center`: If True, centers the image horizontally in the given pane.

 ## Menus